3pillarlabs/aws-sam-express-sample/README.md

     --query 'Stacks[].Outputs'
 ```

-If your VPC allows private DNS, then this API will be accessible through an instance in an allowed subnet and security group.
+If your VPC allows private DNS, then this API will be accessible through an EC2 instance in a managed subnet and allowed security group.
 If your VPC does not allow private DNS, you can look up the API URL from the VPC Endpoint this template creates.

 ```bash
 aws cloudformation ec2 describe-vpc-endpoints --filters Name=vpc-id,Values=<VPC Id>